+Title Insurer: Any person, company or entity that is licensed to issue and insure title insurance policies

+Title Agency: Any person, company or entity which is authorized by a Title Insurer to issue title insurance policies.
+A Title Agent may also perform one or more of the following functions outside of their relationship with the Title Insurer: (1) collect and/or disburse premiums, escrows, security deposits or other funds, (2) handle escrow, settlement or closings, (3) solicit or negotiate title insurance business, and (4) record closing documents.

-Trial Balance: A list of all open individual escrow ledger record balances at the end of the reconciliation period.
+Trial Balance: A list of all open individual Escrow ledger record balances at the end of the reconciliation period.

-Three-Way Reconciliation: A three-way reconciliation is a method for discovering shortages (intentional or otherwise), charges that must be reimbursed or any type of errors or omissions that must be corrected in relation to an Escrow Trust Account.
-This requires the escrow trial balance, the book balance and the reconciled bank balance to be compared.
-If all three parts do not agree, the difference shall be investigated and corrected.
+Three-Way Reconciliation: A method for determining whether the three main components of the Escrow Trust Account are in agreement at a regular interval (monthly, weekly, daily, etc.).
+This process is also used for discovering shortages (whether incidental or intentional), charges that must be reimbursed, or any type of errors or omissions that must be corrected in relation to an Escrow Trust Account.
+This process requires a comparison of the Escrow trial balance, the book balance, bank statements, disbursement checks/ledger, and deposit tickets, and the reconciled bank balance to be compared.
+If all three parts do not agree, the difference must be investigated and corrected.

 Best Practices